 Section 3.
 Composition, Duties and Tenure

-a.
-Voting Members.
-The Board of Directors shall be comprised of nine (9) voting members who shall each serve for a three‑year term, except the individual elected to serve as Secretary/Treasurer who shall serve a four‑year term consisting of one year each as Secretary/Treasurer, Vice Chair of the Board, Chair of the Board and Immediate Past Chair of the Board, subject to the conditions of Article VIII Section 2.
-The directors and the Secretary/Treasurer shall be elected by the Active members of the Corporation.
-No director shall serve for more than two (2) consecutive full terms; however, a person appointed or elected to fill a vacancy may subsequently be elected to two (2) consecutive full terms.
-A director, after any length of service on the Board, may, after not serving on the Board for at least one year, again serve for up to another two (2) consecutive full terms.
-Each director shall hold office until his or her successor is duly elected, succeeds to the office or is appointed and takes office.
+- Voting Members.
+The Board of Directors shall be comprised of up to eleven (11) voting members who shall each serve for a three‑year term, except the individual elected to serve as Secretary/Treasurer who shall serve a four‑year term consisting of one year each as Secretary/Treasurer, Vice Chair of the Board, Chair of the Board and Immediate Past Chair of the Board, subject to the conditions of Article VIII Section 2.
+The Directors and the Secretary/Treasurer shall be elected by the Active and Academic members of the Corporation.
+No Director shall serve for more than two (2) consecutive full terms; however, a person appointed or elected to fill a vacancy may subsequently be elected to two (2) consecutive full terms.
+A Director, after any length of service on the Board, may, after not serving on the Board for at least one year, again serve for up to another two (2) consecutive full terms.
+Each Director shall hold office until his or her successor is duly elected, succeeds to the office or is appointed and takes office.
 At no time may the Board include more than one (1) member from the same controlling organization.
-Any change to Article VII, Section 3.a. of the Bylaws requires a majority vote from the total active membership at the time of the proposed change.
+Any change to Article VII, Section 3.a. of the Bylaws requires a majority vote from the total Active and Academic membership at the time of the proposed change.

-b.
-Non-Voting Advisory Members.
+- Non-Voting Advisory Members.
 In addition, the Board of Directors may include two (2) non-voting advisory members who shall each serve at the direction and discretion of the Board of Directors, to support the mission and objectives of the corporation.
-Non‑voting advisory members shall be appointed by the Board of Directors for a one‑year term beginning the following January 1st and shall hold office until their successor, if any, is duly appointed and take office or until their services are no longer needed.
-Candidates for appointment to the non-voting advisory seats shall be identified by the Board of Directors from among leaders in the healthcare and/or auditing professions and shall not be subject to qualifications for voting Director as outlined in Article VII, Sections 2(a) or 2(b) .
+Non‑voting advisory members shall be appointed by the Board of Directors and shall hold office until their successor, if any, is duly appointed and takes office or until their services are no longer needed.
+Appointments will be re-evaluated at least on an annual basis.
+Candidates for appointment to the non-voting advisory seats shall be identified by the Board of Directors from among leaders in the healthcare and/or auditing professions and shall not be subject to qualifications for voting Director as outlined in Article VII, Sections 2(a) or 2(b).

-d.
-Any director may resign at any time by giving written notice to the Chair of the Board.
+- Any Director may resign at any time by giving written notice to the Chair of the Board.
 Any director may be removed by a majority vote of the Board of Directors whenever, in its judgment, the best interests of the Corporation would be served by such removal.

-e.
-Any vacancy occurring in the Board of Directors for any reason shall be filled by a majority vote of the remaining directors.
+- Any vacancy occurring in the Board of Directors for any reason shall be filled by a majority vote of the remaining Directors.
 A board member selected according to this provision shall serve out the remainder of the unexpired term.